AY2122S1-CS2103T-W08-2/tp/docs/UserGuide.md

 ### Importing data : `import`

 Loads data as specified in the provided CSV file.
+This allows you to import shared data from others who are using Source Control as well.

 Format: `import -f <file_path> [-g <number_of_group_columns>] [-a <number_of_assessment_columns>] [-t <number_of_tag_columns>]`